hht2309/test_starwars/README.md

 # test_starwars
-Build a responsive web page with parallax effet
+Build a responsive web page with parallax effet.

 To run this projet:
 1. Clone projet from this repository.
 2. Navigate to root folder (./starwars)